Scaptomyza flava: Evolution of herbivory

 Molecular phylogenetic analyses suggest herbivory evolved only once in the genus Scaptomyza.
 Other species in the family Drosophilidae have a strong affinity for detecting the odors of yeast, a trait that S. flava has lost evolutionarily because its lineage has lost three genes encoding odorant receptors (ORs) that are known in D. melanogaster to be tuned to alilphatic esters produced by yeast.
 When the genes encoding these ORs are knocked out in D. melanogaster the flies may not orient properly toward these volatiles.
 The loss of ability to sense yeast is associated with evolutionary events leading to the evolution of herbivory.
 Adult female S. flava are attracted to volatile mustard oils, like most specialists of Brassicales plants, which have co-opted these toxic chemicals as indicators of their host plants.
 ORs encoded by recently duplicated Or67b genes that evolved rapidly in the S. flava lineage were found to be tuned to volatile mustard oils, which are emitted by wounded Brassicales plants.
 A similar phenomenon occurred independently in the diamondback moth Plutella xylostella.
 When one of these ORs, Or67b, is expressed in two different olfactory circuits in D. melanogaster, flies are attracted to mustard oils, which is not typical for D. melanogaster.
-This suggests that S. flava Or67b, when artificially expressed in a distant relative that feeds on yeast in rotting fruit, can result in a attraction behavior to mustard oils, possibly explaining how specialization on toxic plants can occur through simple genetic changes.
+This suggests that S. flava Or67b, when artificially expressed in a distant relative that feeds on yeast in rotting fruit, can result in an attraction behavior to mustard oils, possibly explaining how specialization on toxic plants can occur through simple genetic changes.
 Methyl salicylate, a derivative of the ubiquitous plant hormone salicylic acid, is also known to attract S. flava flies at traps in New Zealand.
 S. flava is not captured at traps baited with bananas and yeast.
 Most drosophilids, especially those associated with rotting fruit, encounter ethanol and have evolved mechanisms for tolerating and even using it to combat parasitoids.
 Although drosophilds vector yeast and may be mutualists, the plants attacked by Scaptomyza are harmed by these flies.
-As a result they mount a rapid chemical defense to render the food and habitat an inhospitable environment after wounding is detected.
+As a result, they mount a rapid chemical defense to render the food and habitat an inhospitable environment after wounding is detected.
 When the jasmonate or glucosinolate pathways are knocked out in host plants, S. flava larvae perform better, suggesting that these pathways are involved in a level of resistance to the flies.
 Conversely, when plants are pre-treated with jasmonate, larvae perform worse.